Odise Roshi

-Odise Roshi (born 22 May 1991) is an Albanian professional footballer who plays as a right winger for Turkish club Sakaryaspor and the Albania national team.
+Odise Roshi (born 22 May 1991) is an Albanian professional footballer who plays as a right winger for Turkish club Erzurumspor F.K. and the Albania national team.

 Roshi started his professional career with his hometown club Apolonia Fier whom he played three years.
 In 2009, he joined Flamurtari Vlorë where he would become one of the most important players.
 The 2010–11 season turned out to be his breakthrough season, which earned him a transfer to 1.
 FC Köln of Bundesliga.
 Roshi failed to make an impact there, and after one season he left to sign with FSV Frankfurt in the 2.
 Bundesliga.
 During his spell at Bornheimer, Roshi made more than 70 league appearances, and in 2015 was sold at HNK Rijeka in Croatia.
 He left the club after only one season due to limited playing time and signed with Akhmat Grozny of Russian Premier League.

 Roshi has represented Albania at under-17 and -21 levels before making his senior debut in 2011.
 Since then he has more than 40 caps to his name, and was part of UEFA Euro 2016 squad.

 Club career

 Early career

 Roshi was born in Fier, Albania.
-Growing up in Fier, Roshi started his youth career at age of 10 and eventually joined city based club Apolonia Fier in 2008.
-During his youth career, he had try outs with the youth team of Paris Saint-Germain but failed to secure a contract with them.
-Roshi made his way through the ranks of Apolonia and broke into the senior team at the age of sixteen.

-Apolonia Fier

-Roshi made five appearances for Apolonia in the 2006–07 season.
-He showed promise despite Apolonia being relegated to the Albanian First Division.
-Getting regular time in the first division, Roshi was crucial in helping his club gain a spot in the top two positions of the table, hence promoting the team to the Albanian Superliga.

-Roshi's season in the Superliga showcased his talent, earning him call-ups to the youth levels of the national team.
-He helped Apolonia maintain a mid-table position.

-Flamurtari Vlorë

-In July 2009, Roshi joined fellow Albanian Superliga side Flamurtari Vlorë.
-He made his competitive debut during the qualification rounds of the Europa League where Flamurtari came up against Scottish side Motherwell.
-Roshi played well in both legs and scored a goal in the away leg despite Flamurtari being eliminated.
+In July 2009, Roshi joined Flamurtari Vlorë, and, in a game against, Motherwell, scored a goal in the away leg.
 His league debut occurred on 23 August in the opening matchday against Tirana which ended in a 3–1 away win, with Roshi scoring his team's second goal.
 In his first season, Roshi contributed with 29 league matches and 3 goals, collecting 2067 minutes on the field, as Flamurtari finished 5th in championship, failing to clinch a spot for European competitions.